CMudge/server/README.md

 ### Installation and Usage

 The server runs on Node.js®, a JavaScript runtime built on Chrome's V8 JavaScript engine.
+It also requires a functioning installation of PostgreSQL.
 To download Node.js, visit https://nodejs.org/en/

 To run the server, simply clone https://github.com/CMudge/server.git in a terminal window by using `git clone https://github.com/CMudge/server.git`.
-Then execute `node httpServer.js` in a terminal window.
+Then recreate the SQL schema by executing the `table_creation.sql` file.
+Finally execute `node httpServer.js` in a terminal window.

 ### API